superadit98/superadit98/README.md

 My name is Mugiwara. i have been working as Community Moderator on several project that mostly solana, over the time i have a lot of connection and great experience.
+I am always looking to take on new challenges and apply my skills to make a positive impact in the Community.
+I am excited to join a team and contribute my skills to achieve the project's goals and aspirations.

 What can i do?
 - 1).
-Collab and partnership with other project
+Assist in collaboration and partnership efforts by identifying potential partners, and helping to establish and maintain relationships with them.
 - 2).
-Answer community question on discord and telegram.
+Serve as a liaison between the community and the organization by promptly responding to inquiries and addressing concerns on Discord and Telegram channels.
 - 3).
-Manage and answer community problems on ticket channel
+Effectively manage and resolve community issues by providing timely and accurate responses to tickets, escalating issues as appropriate, and keeping the community informed on the status of the problem.

 ## Current Projects
 - [Banksea Finance](https://banksea.finance) ━ The First AI-Driven NFT Oracle &